samueldg/err-urban-dictionary/README.md

 [![Build Status](https://travis-ci.org/samueldg/err-urban-dictionary.svg?branch=master)](https://travis-ci.org/samueldg/err-urban-dictionary)

-**UrbanDictionary** is a bot that looks up Urban Dictionary definitions fo you.
+**UrbanDictionary** is a bot that looks up Urban Dictionary definitions for you.

 Note that Urban Dictionary definitions are fundamentally NSFW.
 Use with caution!